magnus-gjerde/llm-tool-innovation/README.md

 >Your task is to take a baked and hot cake out of the oven.
 Normally, you would use oven mittens to accomplish this task.
 However, oven mittens are not available to you.
 At your disposal, you have the objects listed below.
 Which of these would you use to accomplish the task?
 >
->A balloon --- A saucepan lid --- A beach towel --- A chef’s hat
+>A balloon --- A saucepan lid --- A beach towel --- A chef's hat

 The distractor condition has 9 options instead of 4, and the image condition replaces the 4 option objects with images.